npechl/empdata/README.md

 # empdata

 This is a 975-sample subset of the EMP ([Earth Microbiome Project](https://www.earthmicrobiome.org/)) dataset containing 150bp-length sequences.
-All samples were picked randomly and evenly across 17 habitats and then evenly across studies in each sample type.
+All samples were picked randomly and evenly across 17 habitats and then evenly across 97 studies in each sample type.

-This package provides the following data tables.
+This package provides the following data frames:

 * `biom_data_150bp`: observation-sequence counts per sample
 * `observation_metadata_150bp`: observation-sequence taxonomy